gomboc/g2-data-mapper/README.md

 The following two commands (which you may have to run as `root`) are all that is required to install G2 DataMapper using the PEAR Installer:

     pear channel-discover gomboc.github.com/pear
-    pear install g2/< to be decided >
+    pear pear install g2/G2_DataMapper

-After the installation you can find the G2 DataMapper source files inside your local PEAR directory; the path is usually `/usr/share/php/< to be decided >`.
+After the installation you can find the G2 DataMapper source files inside your local PEAR directory; the path is usually `/usr/share/php/G2`.

 Running Tests
 -------------